New Prime Minister - Spoof Newspapers - Gift Details

-After years of telling everyone how it should be done, your recipient now has the chance, having swept into Downing Street to become Prime Minister.
+After years of telling everyone how it should be done, the individual now has the chance, having swept into Downing Street to become Prime Minister.
 The Mirror reports on the historic event, not to mention the celebrations and landslide win!

 Number 10 Downing Street changed hands yet again last night as a new Prime Minister swept to power in what pundits said was the biggest landslide since the BBC invented the Swingometer.
-Westminster insiders were in turmoil as safe seat after safe seat fell, catapulting (Male First Name) (Male Surname) to power - and world leaders wondering – “just who is this (Lives In) man”, and “what does his election mean for the rest of the world?”
+Westminster insiders were in turmoil as safe seat after safe seat fell, catapulting (First Name) (Surname) to power - and world leaders wondering – “just who is this (Lives In) world-leader-to-be”, and “what does this new PM's election mean for the rest of the world?”

-(Male First Name), (Age), left his constituency as the first results began to come in at 1.30 a.m., and was headed for party HQ in central London in a chauffeured limousine.
+(First Name), (Age), left the constituency as the first results began to come in at 1.30 a.m., and was headed for party HQ in central London in a chauffeured limousine.
 Supporters up and down the country were ecstatic and by 3 a.m., political insiders were describing it as an 'unstoppable wave'.
-It appears that (Previous PM)’s wife was right to have left the family bags in the hallway of Number 10.
+It appears that the old PM was right to have left the family bags in the hallway of Number 10.

-“I would just like to say a big thank you to Britain for supporting me,” said the new Prime Minister as he arrived in the early hours of the morning.
+“I would just like to say a big thank you to Britain for supporting me,” said the new Prime Minister (First Name), (Age) he in the early hours of the morning.
 “You will not regret it!”

-Political pundits speculated that, with a list of policies which included a three-day weekend and five extra Bank Holidays a year, it was likely Britain would indeed remain behind Prime Minister (Male Surname) for a very long time to come.
+Political pundits speculated that, with a list of policies which included a three-day weekend and five extra Bank Holidays a year, it was likely Britain would indeed remain behind Prime Minister (Surname) for a very long time to come.

 As the new Prime Minister was whisked from party headquarters towards Downing Street, messages from all around the world had begun to pour in.
-The US President sent a typically eloquent note, saying, “(Male First Name) this is your moment.
+The US President sent a typically eloquent note, saying, “(First Name) this is your moment.
 This is your time.
 Together we can change the world!”

 And as the door of Number 10 slammed shut behind the new incumbent the pack of experienced political journalists outside swore they heard the pop of champagne corks and clinking of glasses from within - a busy schedule already awaiting Britain's new PM.

-At 10 a.m. a helicopter was waiting to take Prime Minister (Male Surname) to meet the Queen at Balmoral.
-Party spin doctors would not comment, however, that a diversion was expected – rumours have it that the new PM will be celebrating his appointment at his local pub with friends and family, before his onward trip to Scotland.
+At 10 a.m. a helicopter was waiting to take Prime Minister (Surname) to meet the Queen at Balmoral.
+Party spin doctors would not comment, however, that a diversion was expected – rumours have it that (First Name) will be celebrating being Britain’s new Prime Minister at a local pub with friends and family, before heading up to Scotland.